HOW TO BUILD YOUR OWN MULTI-HYPHEN CAREER

 Wearing lots of hats at the same time is undeniably exhausting, as Sophie found out this summer.
 There were Christmas deadlines and styling work that needed to be balanced with the kid’s school holidays; Sophie decided to wait for things to settle and has learned to look for ways to invest in herself.
 This has included coaching and e-courses.
 This is one of the keys to the multi-hyphen life – stay flexible and keep learning.

-If you are inspired to take the first steps to a multi-hyphenate career, check out our video training to see how you can turn your passion into profit and do what you love, full time.
+If you are inspired to take the first steps to a multi-hyphenate career, check out our free video training to see how you can turn your passion into profit and do what you love, full time.